fromothers/www.maxhallinan.com/posts/_drafts/2018-04-09-imagine-an-optional-assignment-operator-for-javascript.md

 foo =? foos.length : foos[0];
 {% endhighlight %}

-Here the optional assignment operator appeals to me more than the ternary operator because it enables me to communicate my intent exactly.
+Only the optional assignment operator enables me to communicate my intent exactly.

 ## Afterword

-The premise of my example is that I intend to write code in an imperative style with mutable assignment.
+The premise of my example is that I mean to write code in an imperative style with mutable assignment.
 Other styles of programming suggest other ways to model a nullable value.
 Some of those ways render an optional assignment operator unnecessary.